MSchuur/A-Brew-and--A-Bite/README.md

 ## Description

-A generator that randomly generate 3 beer choices with food pairings and have has a selection of recipe choices generated from the food selection of your choice.
-As well as the ability to click on previous Beers selected and get the recommended food pairings to which an alternate selection of food choice can be selected and recipes for said selection generated.
+A generator that randomly generates 3 beer choices with food pairings and have a selection of recipe choices generated from the food selection of your choice.
+As well as the ability to click on previous beers selected and get the recommended food pairings to which an alternate selection of food choice can be selected and recipes for said selection generated.

 ## Installation